Harnessing the power of social leadership and employee advocacy in the financial services sector

 I’ve worked with and for many companies, and I can say, hand on heart, this is the nicest group of professionals I have ever worked with.
 I thank my lucky stars everyday getting to do the sort of work I do.

-My focus is always on B2B and my clients have been multinationals, tech, logistics, and fintech; however, traditional financial services is definitely a more challenging sector – for reasons of culture, security, and stringent codes of conduct related to regulatory constraints.
+My focus in social leadership is always on B2B.
+My clients have been multinationals, tech, logistics, and fintech; however, traditional financial services is definitely a more challenging sector – for reasons of culture, security, and stringent codes of conduct related to regulatory constraints.

 With that said, I am hearing more and more from professionals in this sector, with the focus swinging from an industry discouraging its employees on social media, to now asking them to embrace it.
 It’s been a big and rapid shift, and professionals are mostly struggling with where to start and making it a priority.
 It’s also still a people-driven business, so while digital is starting to impact this industry, relationships continue to matter most of all.